DanTeegan/ci_start_code/README.md

 - Clicked on deploy keys
 - Pasted the key into the repo

-# It is essential and best practise to write descriptive names for example daniel-jenkins
+## It is essential and best practise to write descriptive names for example daniel-jenkins
 - Now the secured public key from our local system has been copied to our cloud/Github

+## Private access key
+- This is essentially the same as using a padlock.
+So when accessing

+##  Jenkins is an automation tool programmed in java
+- We can use Jenkins to automate any tests we need to run.
+- Using the private access key

+## Differance between CI and CD

+SOURCE --> BUILD --> TEST       PRODUCTION
+CI --------------------->       CD ------->

+Delivery is after the tests, we do the delivery manually

+Simply put, CI is the process of integrating code into a mainline code base. ...
+CD is about the processes that have to happen after code is integrated for app changes to be delivered to users.
+Those processes involving testing, staging and deploying code.